Philiquaz/DSParamStudio/README.md

 ## Troubleshooting:
 * If the program fails to start, the primary causes are .Net Core 3.1 Desktop Runtime and Visual C++ Redistributable.
 Repair or reinstall these if you're having problems.
-* If the program begins to launch and then fails, primary cause is probably vulkan related.
-Make sure your computer is using the correct graphics device for the program if you have both.
+* If the program begins to launch and then fails (eg. white screen), try running as an administrator.
+If that fails, make sure your computer is using the correct graphics device for the program if you have integrated graphics.
 * If you are unable to start or open a project, chances are your paramdefs or game install is wonky or misaligned.
 Support is not given for cracked games.
 For sekiro, attempt updating paramdefs.

 ## Special Thanks